casperharkin/AHK-V2-Projects/Direct2D/documentation/d2d1Shapes_Documentation.md

 - `d2d` (D2D1): D2D1 instance

 **Technical Details**:
+- Checks if the shape is visible
+- Applies any transformation if set
 - Calls `d2d.drawText()` to draw text
 - Uses the shape's text content, position, font size, color, font name, and extra options
+- Restores the original transformation if needed

 ##### setText